Trinity Forks Chapter

 The Texas Native Plant Art Exhibition is an annual collaborative project sponsored by the Trinity Forks Chapter of the Native Plant Society of Texas, the Elm Fork Chapter of the Texas Master Naturalist and Texas Woman’s University, College of Arts and Sciences.
 The purpose of the project is to raise awareness of the importance of native plants and educate the students about the role of native plants in conservation and our natural heritage.

 The Texas Native Plant Art Exhibition began with one school in 2009 in recognition of Texas Native Plant Week.
-The project has expanded to 22 Denton ISD elementary schools.
-This year 802 pictures of native plants were created by fourth grade students in their art classes.
+The project has expanded to 25 Denton ISD elementary schools.
+Over 800 works of art of native plants have been created by fourth grade students in their art classes.
 Their art teachers are provided with information about Texas native plants to share with their students.

 The reception is held at the end of April each year.
 The reception is to honor the students and their art teachers as well as recognize the display hosts and the project sponsors.